Labor Day Deals: Up to 30% Off Now thru Sept. 3—Shop Now

 Squier Classic Vibe Telecasters

-From original Butterscotch Blonde '50s and '60s Thinline, to '70s Custom, these Squier Classic Vibe Telecaster guitars are an enjoyably affordable way to get your feet wet or expand your existing Tele collection.
+From original Butterscotch Blonde '50s'60s Thinline, '60s Custom SH to '60s Custom Esquire, these Squier Classic Vibe Telecaster guitars are an enjoyably affordable way to get your feet wet or expand your existing Tele collection.
 With features and looks true to the originals, plus that great Telecaster tone and feel, the hardest choice is what decade is your favorite.

 Fender JV Modified Telecasters